First search for exclusive diphoton production at high mass with tagged protons in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Abstract

 By exploiting the large photon fluxes produced by ultrarelativistic ion beams at the LHC, as proposed in Ref. \cite{dEnterria:2013zqi}, the ATLAS and CMS experiments recently reported measurements of LbL scattering \cite{ATLAS:2019juy,Sirunyan:2018fhl,Aaboud:2017bwk} through exclusive diphoton production in ultraperipheral lead-lead collisions \cite{Baltz:2007kq}.
 Analyses based on heavy ion collision data find results consistent with the standard model (SM) expectations.
 However, these analyses probe the production of LbL candidates in the diphoton mass ($\mgg$) range of a few \GeV.
 Complementary to these searches, an exclusive $\mgg$ spectrum search starting from 350\GeV is performed in this Letter for the first time.

-The LbL scattering process, which can be studied at the electroweak energy scale and above in proton-proton ($\Pp\Pp$) collisions at the LHC, is of great interest because of its sensitivity to many extensions of the SM \cite{dEnterria:2013zqi,Gupta:2011be,Epele:2012jn,Fichet:2013gsa,Fichet:2016clq}.
+The LbL scattering process, which can be studied at the electroweak energy scale and above in proton-proton ($\Pp\Pp$) collisions at the LHC, is of great interest because of its sensitivity to many extensions of the SM \cite{dEnterria:2013zqi,Chapon:2009hh,Sahin:2009gq,Gupta:2011be,Epele:2012jn,Fichet:2013gsa,Sun:2014qba,Fichet:2016clq}.
 Some of these can be described by a purely effective extension of the SM Lagrangian using charge conjugation conserving operators, leading to a dimension-8 term for the four-photon coupling.
 This term contains the electromagnetic field tensor, $F$, and the two parameters $\zeta_{1,2}$:

-The contribution from the anomalous four-photon coupling is expected to dominate the LbL cross section at high masses as compared to the SM contribution \cite{Fichet:2014uka}.
+The contribution from the anomalous four-photon coupling would dominate the LbL cross section at high masses, as compared to the SM contribution \cite{Fichet:2014uka}, for even the small values of the coupling constants of order $10^{-14}\GeV^{-4}$ to which the analysis is sensitive.
+Observing two intact protons and two photons in the CMS detector with the present accumulated luminosity would be a clear signal for beyond-the-SM physics.
 A similar approach was used in Refs. \cite{Chatrchyan:2013akv,Khachatryan:2016mud,Aaboud:2016dkv} for the $\PGg\PGg\PWp\PWm$ quartic coupling.

 In $\Pp\Pp$ collisions, LbL scattering (pictured in Fig. \ref{fig:diag_gggg}) can be identified through the measurement of two exclusively produced photons and two intact protons detected in very forward detectors along both beam directions.
 In this Letter, a search for this process is performed in $\Pp\Pp$ collisions at a center-of-mass energy of 13\TeV using data collected with the CMS and TOTEM detectors in 2016, corresponding to an integrated luminosity of 9.4\fbinv.
 Tabulated results are provided in the HEPData record for this analysis~\cite{hepdata}.